Scouting Locations for Self-Pour Restaurants and Bars

-Besides your potential competition and the building itself, it is important to consider what other venues are in your area.
-If you know that there is a huge shopping center with lots of bars and restaurants, it might not be ideal to choose a location that is relatively close to that as it might not only be a quite expensive location, but it might also mean that people will be less likely to take the extra drive to your spot.
+Besides your potential competition and the building itself, it is important to consider the other venues in the area.
+If you know that there is a huge shopping center with lots of bars and restaurants, it might not be an ideal location.
+It might not only be expensive, but it can also mean that people will be less likely to take the extra drive to your spot.

-On the other hand, if you find a great looking building fitting your self-pour business idea and it is in near proximity of sports stadiums or office district, you are on a very good path to run a million-dollar self-pour taproom!
+On the other hand, if you find a great-looking building fitting your self-pour business idea and is close to a sports stadium or office district, you are on a good path to run a million-dollar self-pour taproom!

 District Brew Yards in Chicago is a unique project of 4 breweries utilizing self-pour only.
-They are located in walking distance from the United Center stadium.
+They are located within walking distance of the United Center stadium.

 Bathrooms are probably the most overlooked aspect of a new bar.
-Although they are generally considered private spaces, in a bar they are a public space.
+Although they are generally considered private spaces, in a bar, they are a public space.
 They are particularly relevant to a bar where people will be drinking.
 It is better to invest in a great bathroom design to ensure that it goes well with the rest of the bar’s design elements.
 You know the saying… you can tell a lot about a place by the cleanliness of the bathroom, so make sure someone is always on top of cleaning it.

-Even if there are pre-existing bathrooms in the space, they must have ADA approved doors, stalls, sinks, and toilets.
-The number of toilets should be determined by the number of seats in the bar.
+Even if there are bathrooms already in the space, they must have ADA-approved doors, stalls, sinks, and toilets.
+The number of toilets is determined by the number of seats in the bar.
 A local health inspector can help you get details about these in their respective areas.

 Every state will have its own standards and codes for commercial purpose buildings.
 Find assistance from a local code enforcement officer to check if the building is up to code on the basics like fire alarms, proper wiring, sprinkler systems, and handicap-accessible doors.